daniel-lanciana/rant/angularjs.md

 * Attribute expressions are PAINFUL
   * If directives have inner HTML, must remove attributes off the parent element.
 Issue removing expression attributes required using a prefix (e.g. 'data-id' instead of 'id')
   * Dynamically setting a directive name attribute causes ng-pattern validation to break?!
+  * ng-show/hide based on form elements doesn't work with expressions
   * Requires complex workarounds -- big oversight
   * Inconsistency between attributes (e.g. ng-if takes 'foo.bar' but ng-require takes '{{foo.bar}}') -- should gracefully fallback
   * For access to the actual variable (not the expression), must call $compile within a directive.
 This can cause an infinite loop, and requires setting terminal:true and priority:10000 to ensure it gets compiled first.